 About willpower https://www.youtube.com/watch?v=V5BXuZL1HAg

 I now start every day with a few minutes of intense physical exercises followed by about 10 minutes of meditation.
 We now know that extremely short workouts with a few moments of strenuous exertion can be just as beneficial as 45 minutes of more moderate exercises: https://well.blogs.nytimes.com/2016/04/27/1-minute-of-all-out-exercise-may-equal-45-minutes-of-moderate-exertion This means that lack of time can no longer be used as an excuse.
 As for meditation, I'm pretty sure I would never have taken up that habit if it wasn't for the overwhelming amount of serious research about the benefits of that practice.
-It's a subject that one can spend years exploring, but everything you need to know can be told with just a few words here.
-More details here. http://www.huffingtonpost.com/2014/10/09/meditation-skeptics_n_5954090.html More details here.
-Both meditation and physical exercises will help improve your memory, but that's just one of 50 different reasons why you should start developing those two habits.
+It's a subject that one can spend years exploring, but everything you need to know can be told with just a few words here: http://www.huffingtonpost.com/2014/10/09/meditation-skeptics_n_5954090.html More details here.
+Both meditation and physical exercises will help improve your memory and your ability to focus, but that's just one of at least 50 different reasons why you should start developing those two habits.

-Former US champion Nelson Dellis recently started posting a serie of "Random Memory Tips" on Youtube.
+Former US champion Nelson Dellis recently started posting a series of "Random Memory Tips" on Youtube.
 Check them out, they're all excellents.